PBRjr/obsidian-eberron-notes/Campaign Notes/Items/Legacy Stone.md

 - This shimmering Siberys Dragonshard is 2 inches long with the diameter of a grape.
 It has a rapid, darting glow, as though something is bouncing off the inner walls of the shard, trying to find an exit.
 - This dragonshard has been implanted with a part of Geralt's mother's consciousness, locked behind the memories she placed within.
 Once all of the memories have been relived Geralt will be able to speak with his mother.
+- Once all of the memories have been experienced by Geralt, part of Yelena's consciousness will be accessible, and she will be able to speak to Geralt through his mind.
+Her memories will be fragmented, however, because she had to rapidly undergo the process to transfer herself before she died.
 ### Interacting With It:

 - Once per long rest, when Geralt concentrates for at least 10 minutes while holding the Legacy Stone, he experiences a surge of warmth before his mind is flooded with a memory that is chosen at random from the table below.
+- Geralt will continue to become 'ill' after every memory experienced due to his mother's consciousness trying to manifest within Geralt's mind.
+After the last memory, Geralt will become seriously ill, and she will be ever present in his mind after he is healed.

 ***First Interaction***
 >The Siberys dragonshard pulses warmly in your hand, its golden light seeping into your skin.
 For a moment, the *surroundings* around you fades, replaced by a rush of sensations, emotions, and fragmented images.
 It’s not your memory, you realize, but hers.
 You are seeing the world through your mother's eyes, feeling the world through her body.